 @supabase/ssrsets HttpOnly + Secure + SameSite), XSS via raw HTML rendering (React escapes by default unless you explicitly opt into raw HTML injection on a node). - Post-launch monitoring, not pre-launch verification.
 Failed login alerts, uptime monitoring, MFA rollout.
 Ship the v1 without them, instrument once you have real traffic.

 - Lower-impact for an indie launch.
-CORS (rarely the vector for SSR-only apps), dependency vulnerability scanning (worth running monthly, rarely the first breach vector), email verification (low impact if your other identity checks hold).
+CORS (rarely the vector for SSR-only apps), dependency vulnerability scanning (worth running monthly, rarely the first breach vector; for the rare day a critical framework CVE does land, the operational CVE-response playbook covers the 30-minute procedure), email verification (low impact if your other identity checks hold).

 Run all 30 quarterly once you're live.
 The OWASP Top 10:2025 for Next.js + Supabase maps each category to the specific Next.js + Supabase failure pattern, which is the broader reference if you want to understand the "why" behind every check.